 Sneak Peek Chapters

-Below is a sneak peek at three chapters.
+Below is a sneak peek of three chapters.

 Chapter 2.
 Proud Member of the Clean Plate Club: Eating with Manners